South American nations at the FIFA World Cup: 1970: The greatest World Cup team ever

 Three South Americans participated in the 1970 World Cup.
 Peru qualified for the first time, having made one previous appearance in the 1930 tournament (which did not require qualification).
 The 1970 World Cup won by Brazil, who beat Italy 4–1 in the final.
+Along the way they eliminated the other two South Americans, Peru in the quarterfinals and Uruguay in the semifinal.
 With their third World Cup triumph, Brazil were allowed to keep the Jules Rimet Trophy permanently.
 In the semi-final, Brazil defeated Uruguay 3–1, finally exacting revenge for their defeat in the 1950 World Cup final.
 The Brazilian squad, led by Carlos Alberto, and featuring Pelé, Clodoaldo, Gérson, Jairzinho, Rivellino and Tostão, is often regarded as the greatest ever World Cup team.

 1974: New conspiracy theory

 Four nations participated in the 1974 World Cup.
 For qualification, the nine South American nations were divided into three groups of three teams each, as Brazil qualified automatically as holders; Argentina, Chile, Uruguay also qualified for the tournament (with Chile qualifying due to the refusal of the Soviet team to travel to Chile for the second leg of the playoff due to political reasons).
 Brazil finished in fourth place, while Argentina was eliminated in the second round, and Chile and Uruguay in the first round.
 Carlos Caszely of Chile became the first player to be sent off with a red card in a World Cup opening match.
 João Havelange, president of FIFA from 1974 to 1998, claimed that the 1966 and 1974 World Cups were fixed so that England and Germany would win respectively.
 He stated, "We were the best in the world, and had the same team that had won the World Cup in 1962 in Chile and 1970 in Mexico, but it was planned for the host countries to win."